justomont/SlicerSEEGRecon/README.md

 ## Installation

-1. Download 3D Slicer from [https://download.slicer.org](https://download.slicer.org/).
+1. Download 3D Slicer from their [website](https://download.slicer.org/).
-2. Download the zip extension from https://github.com/justomont/SlicerAutoelectrodes.
+2. Download the zip module from this repository.
 3. Unzip the folder.
 4. Start 3D Slicer.
 5. Go to Modules (upper bar) and click on the magnifier icon.